schmidtjonathan/Climate2Weather/README.md

-## Convince yourself: load the trained model
+## Convince yourself: load the trained model 💪

 To reproduce all results from the experiments, please download the pickled model (and/or the training state) from [here (huggingface)](https://huggingface.co/schmidtjonathan/C2W_model/tree/main) ➡️ `https://huggingface.co/schmidtjonathan/C2W_model/tree/main`

 Please feel encouraged to load the model and to use it for your own experiments!
 And do not hesitate to share your opinion or questions via e-mail or by opening an issue in this repository!
 Thank you!

 ---
----
----

-## Disclaimer
-> December 19, 2024

-I am currently in the process of testing the code base on different platforms and in different environments.
-Should you encounter problems while running the training or the experiments in your environment, or if you have any questions, please be patient and/or open an issue in this repository!
-I will try to address the issues as soon as possible.

 ### Acknowledgements